previous next contents top

 let f2 sel = (sel (1,'b'), sel (true,"four"));;

 The first problem is indicated in the error message.
-In the Hindley-Milner system, function arguments must be monomorphic.
+In a Hindley-Milner system, function arguments must be monomorphic.
 Therefore, it is not possible to apply sel (received as the argument to f2) to the pairs of different types.
 There is another problem with f2.
 Let us try to define this function in the less restrictive System F:

 let f2 (sel: forall a b. (a,b) -> a) =